davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 19-APR-2021
 * Coronavirus_CDC_Daily_v001 compares CTP and CDC cumulative totals as of 2021-03-07 (end date of CTP)
+* Coronavirus_CDC_Daily_v001 compares shape of the curve in CDC and CTP